 Another significant-impact freezing rain event across the USA has demonstrated once more what this underrated hazard can do.
 Mid-week, a strong Arctic cold front pushed deep into the continental United States east of the Rocky Mountains.
-As strong warm advection from the south commenced and impinged on the artic air, freezing drizzle and freezing rain broke out from west to east.
+As strong warm advection from the south commenced and impinged on the arctic air, freezing drizzle and freezing rain broke out from west to east.

 The first major impacts were seen in Oklahoma City, Oklahoma on Thursday night (December 15th), where bridge icing resulted in at least 81 injuries and 3 deaths.
 The most stark of the incidents happened in Baltimore, Maryland on Saturday morning (December 17th), where during a 70-vehicle pileup, a gasoline tanker tumbled off of an icy bridge at highway speed and exploded/burned.
 In between, significant impacts were seen in many major metro areas including St. Louis, Indianapolis, Cincinnati and Columbus.

 The characteristics of this event were typical of freezing rain/freezing drizzle:

 It created a very thin, hard-to-see glaze of "black ice" that was treacherously slick, more so than any other type of winter precipitation

 Accidents happened at higher speeds due to the ice being difficult to see

 Crashes were more serious in nature than with other types of winter precipitation due to higher speeds

 Many multi-vehicle pileups occurred

 911 call centers were unreachable